 Many people with chronic back pain are under the impression that they have two options: live with pain or have surgery.
 This isn’t true.
 There are several nonsurgical back pain treatments that can help you manage your symptoms, including specialized physical therapy for back pain.

-At TRIA Neck and Back Strengthening Program, formerly known as the Physicians Neck and Back Center (PNBC), specialized physical therapy has been at the center of our spinal strengthening programs for over 30 years.
+At TRIA Neck and Back Strengthening Program, specialized physical therapy has been at the center of our spinal strengthening programs for more than 30 years.

-Our doctors and rehabilitation specialists at TRIA Neck and Back Strengthening Program partner with you to design a program just for you.
-We specialize in treating the most complex types of back pain, including severe lower back pain, back pain that causes symptoms in your limbs and recurring back pain.
+Our doctors and rehabilitation specialists at TRIA Neck and Back Strengthening will partner with you to design a program just for you.
+We specialize in treating the most complex types of back pain, including severe lower back pain, back pain that causes symptoms in your limbs, and recurring back pain.
 Our unique approach to back pain treatment has helped thousands of people recover.
-Our programs are not only based on your back pain levels, but also your mobility, current level of strength, your clinical testing results and evaluation outcomes.
+Our programs are based not only on your back pain levels but also your mobility, current level of strength, and your clinical testing results and evaluation outcomes.

-The equipment you’ll use is highly specialized.
-You won’t see this stuff at your local gym.
+The equipment you’ll use is highly specialized, not something you’d see at your local gym.
 It’s engineered to target the exact areas back pain sufferers need to focus on.
 For many people, strength, endurance and mobility-promoting exercises help create a pain-free and healthy body.

-Want to learn more about TRIA Neck and Back Strengthening Program?
+Want to learn more about TRIA Neck and Back Strengthening?
 Watch this short video.

 Take the first step.
 Make an appointment for chronic back pain treatment.

-If you have a new injury or you don’t think you’re ready for an intensive program like TRIA Neck and Back Strengthening Program, a great place to start is to find a physical therapy location and make an appointment.
+If you have a new injury or you don’t think you’re ready for an intensive program like TRIA Neck and Back Strengthening, a great place to start is to find a physical therapy location and make an appointment.

-Our physical therapists are experts at evaluating back pain and developing personalized strength and mobility exercises to each patient.
+Our physical therapists are experts at evaluating back pain and developing strength and mobility exercises personalized to each patient.
 You can make a physical therapy appointment without a referral.
-In most cases, our physical therapy plans take about six weeks to complete, but you’ll start feeling better a lot sooner than that.
-Many of our patients start feeling better after their first session.
+In most cases, our physical therapy plans take about six weeks to complete – but many of our patients start feeling better after their first session.

-But if you’ve tried physical therapy and other treatments for chronic back pain and still struggle with the symptoms, a more specialized treatment plan might be exactly what you need for lasting relief.
+If you’ve tried physical therapy and other treatments for chronic back pain and still struggle with the symptoms, a more specialized treatment plan might be exactly what you need for lasting relief.
 While chronic pain is long lasting, it doesn’t have to be permanent.
-That’s where the TRIA Neck and Back Strengthening Program might be able to help.
+That’s where TRIA Neck and Back Strengthening may be able to help.

 Are you ready to take the first step to healing from chronic back pain?
 Schedule a consultation appointment.